3 Days Touring Tokyo

 How to Get Around Tokyo?

-TAXI: After first arriving in Japan we leaned heavily on taxis as our initial transportation method to get a lay of the land before attempting to use the subway.
-While this was a bit costly off the bat—especially when commuting from the Haneda Airport—this approach allowed us to feel more comfortable and confident once we started using the subway for the remainder of our trip.
-To secure a ride, calling a cab on Uber is usually the easier way to go since you can see the estimated wait time and duration up front.
-Otherwise, you can hail taxis off the street like you would in any other city, or request a cab in your hotel lobby.
-Most notable tourist spots have designated taxi drop-off areas, so you know there’ll be a fresh supply when you depart.
+TAXI: After first arriving in Japan, we leaned heavily on taxis as our initial transportation method to get a lay of the land before attempting to use the subway.
+While this was a bit costly off the bat—especially when commuting from Haneda Airport—this approach allowed us to build up confidence until we eventually used the subway for the remainder of our trip.
+To secure a ride, calling a cab on Uber is usually the easier way to go since you can see the estimated wait time and fare up front.
+Otherwise, hail taxis off the street like you would in any other city, or request a cab in your hotel lobby.

 Woman walking down a quiet street in Tokyo.

-TRAIN: The public transit system in Tokyo is extremely efficient and the best affordable way to get from here to there!
-You’ll want to add the Suica card to your digital wallet before hopping on a train, as this transit card allows you to simply scan your phone and walk through the station gates—it’s as simple as that!
-You start by uploading a minimum of ¥1,000 during the initial set-up, but after that you can add specific amounts, so on your last ride be sure to check the price of your route on your map app of choice and only add any remaining cash you need to reach that exact amount—otherwise you’ll lose some left over inaccessible change in the end.
-When I returned home I raved about how clear and simple the public transit signage all over Japan is, as I’ve consistently boarded trains heading in the wrong direction when commuting in cities like New York, yet I didn’t make a single mistake in the Japanese stations that are numbered, colored, have unique line names, and precisely detail what stops are included in the routes traveling in either direction.
-All the announcements made over the speaker are repeated in English too!
+When I returned home, I raved about how clear and simple the public transit signage all over Japan is.
+I’ve consistently boarded trains heading in the wrong direction when commuting in cities like New York City, yet I didn’t make a single mistake in the Japanese stations that are numbered, colored, have unique line names, and precisely detail which stops are included in the routes traveling in either direction.
+Any announcements made over the speaker are repeated in English too!
 To practice good train etiquette: remain quiet and keep to yourself, avoid eating and drinking, and only listen to media with headphones at a volume that won’t cause sound to leak out into the area around you.

 How to Get from Haneda Airport to Tokyo?